Black and white wedding photography may be devoid of color, but sometimes, taking away the color adds something greater to the image.

 It Plays Up Contrast

-Monochrome photography focuses on the difference between light and the dark, rather than the colours in the image.
+Monochrome photography focuses on the difference between light and the dark, rather than the colors in the image.
 Because of that factor, a black and white edit often works well on images with a lot of contrast.
 Shots with harsh lighting that was unavoidable while shooting often look better in black and white.

-While black and white photography may have analogue roots, with a digital file, you can use the HSL (or hue, saturation, luminance) panel in Lightroom or another photo editor to control each shade.
+While black and white photography may have analog roots, with a digital file, you can use the HSL (or hue, saturation, luminance) panel in Lightroom or another photo editor to control each shade.
 You can add contrast or do the opposite to create a matte look.